Wakefield Ancestry Project

 Robert Lighttallars descendants

-Robert Lighttallars (c.1780-1807) married Jane Mason (1782-1861) and started the whole Lytollis (plus some Ward) family line.
+Robert Lighttallars (bc.1780) married Jane Mason (b.1782) and started the whole Lytollis (& some Ward) family line.
 Robert & Jane are our maternal 4 x great grandparents.

 More